Intermsof/codejam/README.md

 Folders are organized by year, and then round.
-Problem difficulties are ascending with the alphabet; problem B is (much) harder than problem A. As for how long these problems take, according to the competition trailer (https://youtu.be/oJ_IzFsXcMo?t=29), these are problem that "other people" might not be able to solve in a week.
+Problem difficulties are ascending with the alphabet; problem B is (much) harder than problem A.